vkuhlmann/vkuhlmann.github.io/_posts/2021-03-10-showing-latex-in-latex.md

 ## Level 1: Just monospace

-In constrast to normal text, code if often typed `in monospace`, i.e. each character has equal width, as it was in the early days of technology.
-Not just that, it is also convenient when raw text is the only formatting you work with;
-a title underlined with dashes on the next line properly line up in width.
+In constrast to normal text, code if often shown <samp>in monospace</samp>, i.e. each character has equal width, as it was in the early days of technology.
+Not just that, it is also convenient when raw text is the only formatting you work with; a title underlined with dashes on the next line properly line up in width.
 This is done using the `\texttt{some text}` command, or when used between braces, `{\ttfamily some text}` formats every in monospace till the closing brace.

-However, this is very merely a font switch, and <code>\texttt{\maketitle}</code>
-will generate the title heading in monospace.
-To prevent command interpretation of a backslash, one could resort to <code>\texttt{\textbackslash maketitle}</code>, which uses a command to display a literal backslash.
+However, this is very merely a font switch, and `\texttt{\maketitle}` will generate the title heading in monospace.
+To prevent command interpretation of a backslash, one could resort to `\texttt{\textbackslash maketitle}`, which uses a command to display a literal backslash.

 ## Level 2: Verbatim

 There is also a way to temporarily disable the command interpreting property of a backslash, as well as other special characters (like&nbsp;%).
-In LaTeX code, one can do <code>\verb|\maketitle|</code>.
-This prints <code>\maketitle</code>
-literally, and also in monospace already.
-If you need to display the '|'-character, you can use <code>\verb!Exlamation points
+In LaTeX code, one can do `\verb|\maketitle|`.
+This prints `\maketitle` literally, and also in monospace already.
+If you need to display the '|'-character, you can use `\verb!Exlamation points \verb|instead|.!`.
-\verb|instead|.!</code>.
 Or really any non-space character you like, the character which delimits the begin, is the one which delimits the end.

-The <code>\verb</code> command is for in-line usage.
-To show multiple lines of code, or to give it its own line, use is its block equivalent, the
+The `\verb` command is for in-line usage.
+To show multiple lines of code, or to give it its own line, use is its block equivalent, the `verbatim`-environment:
-<code>verbatim</code>-environment:
 ```latex
 And for this see the following code:
 \begin{verbatim}